Divyansh-Garg113/devops-assessment-swisscom/terraform/README_NOTES_DIVYANSH.md

 # Changes made to execute the assignment

-I have updated the localstack image tag to "latest" in docker-compose.yml.
-The reason I had to change the image tag is that localstack was not able to create statefunction resource due to a bug with the provider.
+I have updated the localstack image tag to `latest` inside `docker-compose.yml` file.
+The reason I had to change the image tag is that localstack was not able to create `statefunction` resource when run on `localstack:1.3.1`image.
+The difference in image compatibility with Linux and MacOS OS platforms might be the issue, but it is just an assumption and I am not fully sure of the root cause.
 However, updating the image tag resolved the issue.
-The code is executing as expected on macos terminal.
+The code is executing as expected on macos terminal with `latest` tag.

-Moreover, to execute the assignment on linux, please feel free to change the localstack image tag back to 1.3.1.
-However, the same is not tested on linux with tag 1.3.1.
+Also, please feel free to change the localstack image tag back to 1.3.1 for testing the solution on Linux.
+However, the same might work on Linux with `latest` tag of localstack docker image.

+I hope you liked my solution.
+I Look forward for a nice discussion.